Zaxier/dbsql_lab_instructions/README.md

     - Create the schema in the hive_metastore catalog [docs link](https://docs.databricks.com/sql/language-manual/sql-ref-syntax-ddl-create-schema.html)
     - Run a CTAS (`CREATE TABLE AS SELECT`) query to create a new table in your new schema. [example](https://docs.databricks.com/sql/language-manual/sql-ref-syntax-ddl-create-table-using.html#:~:text=%2D%2D%20Use%20data%20from%20another%20table%0A%3E%20CREATE%20TABLE%20student_copy%20AS%20SELECT%20*%20FROM%20student%3B)
     - Create a view in your new schema. [example](https://docs.databricks.com/sql/language-manual/sql-ref-syntax-ddl-create-view.html)
-7. Write a more complex query with the help of code completion.
+7. Write more interesting queries, such as a basic `where` clause or a `sum() ... group by ...`.
+Notice the intellisense within the Editor.
 Answer the following questions using SQL and the `nyctaxi.trips` table:
     - Find the average fare_amount percentage for each day of the week:
     - Find the number of trips and average trip distance for each hour of the day

 You can use chatGPT if you like!
-It know about the NYC taxi dataset.
+It knows about the NYC taxi dataset.
 If you tell it your table name and column names it might help too.

-For example
+Example query
 ```sql
 SELECT
   DAYOFWEEK(tpep_pickup_datetime) AS day_of_week,